playcanvas/editor-mcp-server/README.md

 }
 ```

 The MCP server and Chrome extension should now be running.
-You can enter a command (we recommend Claude Sonnet 3.7).
+You can enter a command!

 > [!IMPORTANT]
 > Ensure you have `Agent` selected. `Ask` and `Edit` modes will not recognize the MCP Server.